Lie algebraic invariants in quantum linear optics: Mathematical preliminaries

+(An alternative way to compute $U$ from $S$ is using the permanents \cite{scheel_permanents_2004}).
+This relation between $S$ and $U$ is given by a unitary representation of $U(m)$ on Fock space \cite{aniello_exploring_2006}:

+where $\mathrm{U}(\mathcal{F})$ is the group of unitary operators acting on Fock space.
+A representation is, by definition, a group homomorphism: a map between groups such that

+Physically, this means that evolving a quantum state through an interferometer with scattering matrix $S_2 S_1$ is equivalent to evolving it first through interferometer $S_1$ and then through interferometer $S_2$.

+Since linear optics preserves the total number of photons, this representation is known to be irreducible (has no non-trivial invariant subspaces) in each subspace of $n$ photons in $m$ modes \cite{aniello_exploring_2006}.
+This Hilbert space, denoted by $\mathcal{H}_{n,m}$, is spanned by Fock states $\ket{n_1 \ldots n_m}$ such that with $n_1 + \cdots + n_m = n$.
+Hence, its dimension is

 which corresponds to the number of ways one can distribute $n$ photons in $m$ modes.
-Since passive linear optics always preserves the number of photons, these spaces provide a natural decomposition of the full Hilbert space.

-When acting on this Hilbert space, the unitary $U \in \UM$ defined in \eqref{eq: heisenberg evolution} can be seen as the image of $S\in \Um$ under a group homomorphism $\varphi$:

-This homomorphism can be calculated using the permanents \cite{scheel_permanents_2004}, which is why simulating linear optics is classically hard \cite{AA13}.
-In summary, we have the Lie group of the single-photon evolutions, $\mathrm{U}(m)$ and the Lie group of multiple-photon evolutions, $\imUm$.
+In summary, the infinite dimensional Fock space can be decomposed into finite dimensional invariant subspaces, $\mathcal{F} = \bigoplus_{n=0}^\infty \mathcal{H}_{n,m}$.
+When restricted to $\mathcal{H}_{n,m}$, the representation \eqref{eq: group homomorphism fock space} is a map between finite dimensional unitary groups

+where $\UM$ is the group of unitary matrices that describes the evolution of quantum states in $\mathcal{H}_{n,m}$.
+This map is not surjective because not all quantum evolutions can be realized with linear optics \cite{moyano-fernandez_linear_2017}.
+Thus, linear optical unitaries form a subgroup of $\UM$, denoted by $\imUm$, with the same dimension as $\Um$.